From random matrices to long range dependence

 \section{Abstract}

 Random matrices whose entries come from a stationary Gaussian process are studied.
 The limiting behavior of the eigenvalues as the size of the matrix goes to infinity is the main subject of interest in this work.
-It is shown that the limiting spectral distribution is determined by the absolutely continuous component of the spectral measure of the stationary process, a phenomenon resembling that in the situation where the entries of the matrix are i.i.d.
-On the other hand, the discrete component contributes to the limiting behavior of the eigenvalues in a completely different way.
+It is shown that the limiting spectral distribution is determined by the absolutely continuous component of the spectral measure of the stationary process.
+This is similar to the situation where the entries of the matrix are i.i.d.
+On the other hand, the discrete component contributes to the limiting behavior of the eigenvalues after a different scaling.
 Therefore, this helps to define a boundary between short and long range dependence of a stationary Gaussian process in the context of random matrices.